llvm/torch-mlir/docs/ltc_backend.md

 >>> torch._lazy.mark_step()
 ```

-This triggers a call to `LazyGraphExecutor::SyncLiveTensorsGraph` in LTC, which collects all the `TorchMlirNode`s (technically `torch::lazy::Node`s at this point) from the current trace and
+This triggers a call to `LazyGraphExecutor::SyncLiveTensorsGraph` somewhere in the guts of LTC, which collects all the `TorchMlirNode`s (technically `torch::lazy::Node`s at this point) from the current trace and
 creates an instance of `TorchMlirLoweringContext`.
 Here, the `TorchMlirNode`s are lowered to JIT via `mlir_node_lowering.cpp` and inserted into a `jit::Graph`.

-Next, `TorchMlirLoweringContext::Build` is executed and the `jit::Graph` is sent to `torch_mlir::importJitFunctionAsFuncOp` to generate the MLIR using existing infrastructure from Torch MLIR.
+Next, `TorchMlirLoweringContext::Build` is executed and the final `jit::Graph` is sent to `torch_mlir::importJitFunctionAsFuncOp` to generate MLIR using the existing infrastructure from Torch-MLIR.

+### Final Compilation and Execution (Vendor Specific Custom Backend)

-At this point, a `TorchMlirComputation` is created containing the final `mlir::Operation`, which gets handed off to the final implementation of `TorchMlirBackendImpl::Compile`, which is vendor specific, for additional mutations.
+At this point, a `TorchMlirComputation` is created containing the final `mlir::Operation`, which gets handed off to the vendor specific implementation of `TorchMlirBackendImpl::Compile` in preparation for execution on the vendor device.

 Finally, the compiled computation is sent to `TorchMlirBackendImpl::ExecuteComputation` to be executed on the vendor device, which produces some results to be send back to PyTorch.

 ## Implementing a custom backend

+TODO

+## Future Expansion

 TODO